angular/angular-cli/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the full Angular CLI test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass (coming soon).
+* Run the full Angular CLI and DevKit test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass (coming soon).
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions